JAYKALIA007/project-manager-1.0/README.md

 Let us understand what this is all about.

-This is a project managemment tool complete with authentication and cloud functions as well, wherein you can :
+This is a project management tool complete with authentication and cloud functions as well, wherein you can :

 - **Sign Up:**
   Create an account via your email-id, password , first name and last name.